TheresaLui/SelfHelpContent_v2/articles/Microsoft.Storage_ADAuth_AzureFiles_TSG/insight-password-prompt-encryption-issue.md

 # Unable to mount - User is not able to retrieve the Kerberos ticket
 <!--issueDescription-->
-In order for AD Auth to work properly, we need a valid Kerberos ticket to connect to the storage account.
+For Active Directory Authentication to work properly, we need a valid Kerberos ticket to connect to the storage account.
 A customer may run into an issue with the `CheckGetKerberosTicket` step if their domain group policy does not have a supported Kerberos encryption type enabled, or if the client has cached credentials for the storage account (in Windows Credential Manager) for the storage account and key.
 <!--/issueDescription-->

 ## **Recommended Steps**